Azad77/backup_hashnode/cl2wc7bfd050su5nv7grndqua.md

 urlpatterns = \[ path('polls/', include('polls.urls')), path('admin/', admin.site.urls), \] `Verify it’s working with the following command:` py manage.py runserver \`\`\`

 Then, go to http://localhost:8000/polls/ in your browser.

+If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content